 “Look, Red, I’m sorry, but whatever you may think of them, I love my family.
 My father did what he had to do to survive.
 I’m sorry if that doesn’t live up to your Gryffindor standards, but it’s true.
 And, by the way, in case you forgot, my grandmother lied for your uncle in that last battle.”

 “They did what they had to.
 They wanted to survive.
 They wanted my father to survive.
 And when she saw a way out, she took it.”

-“Look,” he said, “I’m not saying that my father’s parents are exactly spearheading muggle rights campaigns or anything.
-Yeah, they’re still a little prejudiced.
+“Look, I’m not saying that my father’s parents are exactly spearheading muggle rights campaigns.
 My grandfather was a death eater.
 I’m not denying that.
-But that’s a small part of who they are, and they care about their family a hell of a lot more than they care about stupid blood purity.
+But they care about their family a hell of a lot more than they care about stupid blood purity.
 And you know what?
 If I brought home some muggleborn girl, my parents wouldn’t care, my mother’s parents wouldn’t care, and my father’s parents would bite their tongues because they want me to be happy.”
 He stopped, breathing hard.

-He seemed to relax a little, and rubbed his forehead.
-“No, I’m sorry.
+He seemed to relax a little.
+“Ugh.
+No, I’m sorry.
 I didn’t come down here to get into an argument with you about Slytherin house and my family.”

 “Would you rather get into an argument about looking down my shirt and whether or not you’d rather kiss the giant squid?” she asked.
 “We could go with that, it’s less awkward.”

 He made a face.
 “How on earth do you find that to be less awkward?”